Rub some oil around the inside of 1kg/2lb bread tin.

 Using your hands, gather everything together into a doughy mass.

 Knead the dough in the bowl, or on a work surface, for 100 presses.
 Avoid adding flour if possible.

 Cover the dough bowl with a large upturned mixing bowl and leave it in a warm place for the dough to double in size, which will take about an hour.

 Shape the dough and put it into the prepared tin.

-Loosely cover the tin with the oiled cling film and leave it to rise in a warm place for 40 minutes.
+Cover the tin with a large upturned mixing bowl and leave it to rise in a warm place for 40 minutes.

 Pre-heat the oven.

 Remove the mixing bowl and bake the loaf for 40–45 minutes.

 Turn the bread out of the tin, tap the base and if it sounds hollow, the bread is cooked.